PIPEDA Fair Information Principle 9 – Individual Access

-- Explain how it is or has been used and provide a list of any organizations to which it has been disclosed.
+- Explain how that information is or has been used and to whom it has been disclosed.

-- Correct or amend any personal information if its accuracy and completeness is challenged and found to be deficient.
+- Correct or amend personal information in cases where accuracy and completeness is deficient.

-- An organization should note any disagreement on the file and advise third parties where appropriate.
+- Note any disputes on the file and advise third parties where appropriate.

 How to fulfill these responsibilities

-- Respond to the request as quickly as possible, and no later than 30 days after receipt of the request.
+- Respond to the request as quickly as possible, and no later than 30 days after receiving it.

-- The normal 30-day response time limit may be extended for a maximum of 30 additional days, according to specific criteria set out at Subsection 8(4) of the Act:
+- The normal 30-day response time limit for access requests may be extended for a maximum of 30 additional days, if:

-- if responding to the request within the original 30 days would unreasonably interfere with activities of your organization
+- responding to the request within the original 30 days would unreasonably interfere with the activities of your organization;

-- if additional time is necessary to conduct consultations
+- your organization needs additional time to conduct consultations; or

-- if additional time is necessary to convert personal information to an alternate format.
+- your organization needs additional time to convert personal information to an alternate format.

-- If your organization extends the time, you must notify the individual making the request within 30 days of receiving the request, and of his or her right to complain to the Privacy Commissioner of Canada.
+- If your organization extends this response time, it must notify the person making the request within 30 days of receiving the request, and advise them of their right to complain to the OPC.

-- Notify the requestor of the approximate costs before processing the request and confirm that the individual still wants to proceed with the request.
+- Provide access at minimal or no cost to the individual, and notify the requestor of the approximate costs before processing the request.
+Confirm that the individual still wants to proceed with the request.

 - Make sure the requested information is understandable.
 Explain acronyms, abbreviations and codes.

-- Keep a record of where the information can be found to make retrieval easier.
+- Keep a record of where personal information can be found.

-- Never disclose personal information unless you are sure of the identity of the requestor and that person's right of access.
+- Never disclose personal information unless you are certain of the identity of the requestor and that person's right of access.

-- Record the date that you received the request for the information.
+- Record the date you received the request for the information.

-- Ensure that your staff members know how to identify an access request and to whom it should be referred within your organization.
+- Ensure your staff members know how to handle an access request.

 Report a problem or mistake on this page